moejoe95/theConspiracy/readme.md

 - improve enemy AI
 - add more rooms (a second area)
-- improve demage value calculation (using stats)
+- improve damage value calculation (using stats)
 - use different enemy character for boss

 ## Acknowledgements